rks101/eglinux/README.md

 whatis [
 ```

 Note: whatis may return two or more entries if a command or utility has been maintained at more than one manual pages.
+Check this with chmod and info.
 ```
 $ whatis chmod
 chmod (1)            - Change the mode of each FILE to MODE.
 With --reference, change the mode of each FILE t...